Sindhu3018/Oaisis-Infobyte-Tasklist/README.md

 # Oaisis-Infobyte-Tasklist
-This is my Oasis Infobyte Graohic Designer Internship assignment.
-I had been given a task to design logos, Flyers,Posters, Business Cards, Magazine Cover page,etc to know about the design layout and accquire knowledge about the Professional Designing.
-I have also accquired knowledge about UI/UX Designing.
+This is the graphic design internship task I have for Oasis Infobyte.
+I was assigned to create logos, flyers, posters, business cards, magazine cover pages, and other materials in order to expand my knowledge of professional design and design layout.
+Additionally, I now know more about UI/UX design.